Last updated 14 May, 2022.

 Besides strengthening your brand message, supporting the content, increasing the credibility of your product or service, and helping the visitor navigate the site, visuality is a way to increase your organic traffic.

 Different illustrations and infographics that support blog content on the subjects customers are searching for are a great way to attract potential customers.

 When something interesting is visualized in a cool way, people love to share the content in their own social media channels.
 Yay!

 A brand your users love and view as reliable is fuel for sales. ⛽️

 8. Continuous testing and development

-A website that works and sells well is never complete.
+Your website is a journey, not a destination.
+That means a website that works and sells well is never complete.

 Remember, visual design, especially the design of a functioning website that sells, is not math, and we don’t have an optimal formula for designing a successful website.

 This means that you should always test and optimize your finished site and continuously analyze results. 📈